GermainGirndt/visual-explanaible-ai/documentation/02_static_and_dynamic_models.md

 The MVP Architecture fulfill these requirements by providing a clear separation between:

 - AI + Computation logic (Model)
-- Graphic Visualization/Viewtion logic (View)
+- Graphic Visualization logic (View)
 - User Interaction (Presenter)

 Here is important to highlight that MVP architecture was mainly chosen to fulfill the maintainability and extensibility criteria, while maintaining a flexible and lightweight architecture.